-Step 15: Children's Activities

-See, Test & Treat recognizes that one barrier to care faced by women is the availability of childcare.
+Children's Activities: One barrier to care faced by women is the availability of childcare.
 When planning your program consider a space and process for offering children's activities during the program.
 These can include coloring books, crafts, games, reading materials along with other activities.